 Add the pumpkin seeds, sunflower seeds, coconut sugar, flaxseed meal, salt and cinnamon.
 Pulse just until everything is mixed well.
 Don't over-process!
 You want to have plenty of nut pieces remaining, and most of the seeds should be intact.

-Add the egg white to the food processor.
+Add the egg to the food processor.
 Whisk together the melted coconut oil and vanilla extract in a small bowl, and evenly pour that in, too.

 Pulse a couple times, mix a little from the bottom toward the top with a spatula, then pulse a couple times again.
 Repeat as needed until everything is coated evenly.
 Again, avoid over-processing.
-At the end of this step, you'll have a combination of coarse meal and nut pieces, and everything should be a little damp from the egg white and oil.
+At the end of this step, you'll have a combination of coarse meal and nut pieces, and everything should be a little damp from the egg and oil.

 Transfer the nut mixture to the prepared baking sheet in a uniform layer, pressing together into a thin rectangle (about 1/4 “ thick).
 Bake for 18 minutes, until lightly browned, especially at the edges.